 All directors (both resident and foreign) of a company, registered Australian body or registered foreign company will need a director ID.
+Those outside of Australia will need to provide certified documentation.

 Accounting

 Company officers must keep up-to-date financial records that correctly record and explain transactions and the company's financial position and performance.
 While small proprietary companies are not required to lodge financial reports with ASIC, they are required to keep records.